 He does, however, make sure to note how “admired” he was, and is, both by the women he harassed, and the comedy industry at large.
 In fact, he repeats it four times in his statement.

 We took it upon ourselves to edit Louis C.K.’s “apology” in order to make it a real apology.
-This is how we believe it should read:
+This is how we believe it should read, with our deletions crossed out and our additions in bold:

 I want to address the stories told to the New York Times by five women named Abby, Rebecca, Dana, Julia who felt able to name themselves and one who did not.